-As we continue to monitor the growing concerns surrounding COVID-19, Virginia Mirror Company and Virginia Glass Products are both currently open and operating on our regular schedules.
-Our intent is to remain open as long as we can ensure the safety of our employees.
+Virginia Mirror Company and Virginia Glass Products are both currently open and operating on our regular schedules.
+We continue to monitor COVID-19 in our area as well as follow State and Federal guidelines to ensure the safety of our employees.

-We will keep you informed by updating this document if our situation changes.
+We will keep you informed if our situation changes.